How to put on a condom plus facts & myths

 Though there are different types of condom materials and styles, there is no “break-proof” condom on the market.
 Putting on a condom correctly gives you the best chance of protection.

 When it comes to STD protection, Planned Parenthood recommends that condoms made of latex, polyurethane, and polyisoprene offer the best protection against STDs, while natural condoms made of lambskin offer the least.
+For this reason, lambskin condoms are recommended for monogamous couples who are only trying to prevent pregnancy, rather than for STD prevention.

 Is it possible to be allergic to condoms?